platzio/backend/README.md

 ### `platz-chart-ext`

-This library implements the UI Schema data structures and contains the relevant code to convert user inputs, created by this schema's definitions, to outputs and secrets that can then be used by `platz-task-runner` when installing deployments.
+This library implements the UI Schema data structures and contains the relevant code to convert user inputs, created by this schema's definitions, to outputs and secrets that can then be used by `platz-k8s-agent` when installing deployments.

 ## Terraform